tognee/Minicraft3DS/README.md

 # Building

+Check the wiki for an indepth look into dependencies and building, but the synopsis is:

 As well as the dependencies, put bannertool, and makerom either in your path or in the directory.
 Then simply run build.bat and everything will be there.

 # Version